Award Description | Eligibility | Criteria and Selection | Nomination Submission | Nomination Deadline | Prior Recipients | Donate to this Award

 - The nomination must be made by an ASPET member.

 - No candidate may be nominated for more than one major ASPET award in any given year.

 - The Award shall be made for original, outstanding research in the field of pharmacology and/or experimental therapeutics.
 Independence of thought, originality of approach, clarity, and excellence of data presentation are important criteria.
 Candidates shall not be judged in comparison with the work of more mature and experienced investigators.
 Quality rather than the number of contributions shall be emphasized.
-It shall be the responsibility of the sponsor to make clear the contribution of the candidate to any jointly authored reprints and manuscripts and the originality and independence of the candidate's research.
+It shall be the responsibility of the nominator to make clear the contribution of the candidate to any jointly authored reprints and manuscripts and the originality and independence of the candidate's research.

 - Selection will be made by the ASPET Awards Committee, appointed by the President of ASPET.

 Nominations shall be submitted using the ASPET Awards Portal by logging into the box below.
 The nominations shall consist of:

 - The candidate's curriculum vitae and bibliography in PDF.

 - A brief biographical summary of the candidate and the importance of their work for use in award winner announcements (in no more than 150 words.)